Zineeddine-Abd/Moovi/README.md

 - 🧠 **SmolAgent (Hugging Face)** as the reasoning engine, guided by a carefully crafted system prompt.
 - 🎥 **OMDb API** integration for detailed movie/series data (title, runtime, posters, etc.).
 - 🔎 **DuckDuckGo Search** integration for fetching external suggestions.
-- 🧩 **Clean architecture** combining AI, APIs, and agent tools in one project.
+- 🧩 **Clean architecture** combining Fronted, Backend, and agent environement in one project.

 ---